Ceo-of-Testosterone/Ceo-of-Testosterone/README.md

 - 👋 Hi, I’m @Ceo-of-Testosterone
 - 👀 I’m interested in rugby, F1 and muay thai
-- 🌱 I’m currently learning for my next test (lol)
+- 🌱 I’m currently learning for my next test (lol) and also trying to make some online bussines so I can build that time freedom location freedom for myself
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...